 Nahdet Misr is one of the biggest commercial printing concerns in Egypt.
 The company's mission is primarily educational and has the aim of developing the creative and intellectual skills amongst its Arab readership.
 Nahdet Misr was founded in 1938.
 "It's a significant step for us to once again cooperate with such a leading printing company in North Africa," says Mathijs Baron, sales executive at QIPC.
 "This company can serve as a prime example for other businesses in the region."

-know that their systems are reliable and very user-friendly.
 What's more, QIPC has always been a fantastic partner providing us with excellent support."

 Efficient and intelligent